whatsupabhijit/SparkWrapperScalaFramework/README.md

 - Use of lazy vals where-ever required so that the framework is more performant.
 - Use of Spark SQL is thus limited as the business logic is mainly written in Scala.

-At any point of time the branch feature/Integration will be the most updated branch.
+At any point of time the branch main will be the most updated branch.
  - On each release, the main branch will be updated with the Integration branch.
  - If you wish to move your changes create a branch from the feature/Integration branch and then raise PR from your branch to Integraiton.